openframeworks/ofBook/18_version_control_with_git/chapter.md

 #### `.gitignore`

-One thing you should do at the beginning is adding a special Git file called [`.gitignore`](http://git-scm.com/docs/gitignore) to the root of your repository.
+One thing you should do at the beginning is add a special Git file called [`.gitignore`](http://git-scm.com/docs/gitignore) to the root of your repository.

 It's important that the Git repository contains all files necessary to successfully compile your program, but no unnecessary stuff.
-Generally, this means that files you edit by hand (e.g. source and header files, Readme files, images,...) will be included in the repository, but files which are *generated from* your code (e.g. compiled binaries, pdfs generated from some source file, video files or image sequences created with your program) will stay out.
+Generally, this means that files you edit by hand (e.g. source and header files, Readme files, images,...) should be included in the repository, but files which are *generated from* your code (e.g. compiled binaries, pdfs generated from some source file, video files or image sequences created with your program) should stay out.
-Also, user-specific files like IDE files describing the location of windows in your IDE, or backup copies of your files that the OS creates, don't go into the repository.
+Also, user-specific files like IDE files describing the location of windows in your IDE, or backup copies of your files that the OS creates, don't really belong in the repository.

 If you take care of this right at the beginning, you can easily make sure that only "proper" files end up in your repo.
 Git handles this file exclusion with the aforementioned `.gitignore` files (there can be several), which contains patterns describing which files are ignored by Git.
-Those ignored files will still exist in your working directory, that means you can still use them, but Git will just not see them.
+Those ignored files will still exist in your working directory, that means you can still use them, but Git will ~~just not see~~**[BD: not track them]** them.

-If, later down the line, you see files appearing in your list of changes which should not be there, or if you can't seem to add a file that belongs in the repository, don't force Git to do what it doesn't want to, but fine-tune the gitignore pattern to match your expectations.
+If, later down the line, you see files appearing in your list of changes which should not be there, or if you can't seem to add a file that belongs in the repository, don't force Git to do what it doesn't want to, rather fine-tune the `.gitignore` pattern to match your expectations.
-Note that the `.gitignore` pattern does _not_ affect already committed files.
+Note that the `.gitignore` pattern does _not_ affect files that have already been committed.

-Because it can be daunting to come up with a generally useful gitignore template, you can (**[TODO: in the future, see [this issue](https://github.com/openframeworks/openFrameworks/issues/2791)]**) add a pre-made `.gitignore` file when you create your OF project.
+Because it can be daunting to come up with a generally useful `.gitignore`**[BD: I've been changing gitignore to `.gitignore` to remain consistent.
+You may like to keep them seperate (i.e. gitignore is the idea and `.gitignore` is the file).
+Hope I'm not stepping on your toes.]** template, you can (**[TODO: in the future, see [this issue](https://github.com/openframeworks/openFrameworks/issues/2791)]**) add a pre-made `.gitignore` file when you create your OF project.
 This file will look similar to this (formatted into three columns for convenience):

     $ pr -tW84 -s"|" -i" "1 -3 .gitignore